ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 Nor do I recall encountering Wheelock in the genealogical data I have reviewed for related families such as Hawkins and Brown, nor among the names of known business associates, fellow church members, etc., nor in the available census records I have reviewed, although admittedly, I only discovered James once I was a few years into this research, so I may have encountered the name at a time when it would not have caught my attention.

-I asked Martha Deed, great-granddaughter of Juliett (Loper) Shepard, if she knew of "Wheelock":
+I asked Martha Deed, great-granddaughter of Juliett (Loper) Shepard, if she knew anything of the name "Wheelock":

 <figure>